-Similar to the blood’s ability to form clots and stop bleeding, Coagulation is the moment when we’ve “broken open the head,” or in other words, we have become free from the mind and have allowed our consciousness or Soul, to connect with the Materia Prima: the Spirit.
+Similar to the blood’s ability to form clots and stop bleeding, Coagulation is the moment when we’ve “broken open the head,” or in other words, we have become free from the mind and have allowed our consciousness or Soul to connect with the Materia Prima: the Spirit.

 In the stage of Coagulation, the physical universe is not separate from the mind or spiritual reality; it is a reflection of it.

 Alchemy’s greatest achievement is to create an interrelationship between mind and matter, between self and world.
 It embodies and points to the union of opposites, the transcendence of division, and the Oneness of all beings.

 I hope this article has helped to explain this mysterious topic more in-depth and illuminate your understanding.